The Future of the Press Release in the Digital Age

-I have been asked to moderate a PRSA Teleseminar on The Future of the Press Release on Jan.
-30th at 3pm ET.
+I have been asked to moderate a PRSA Teleseminar on The Future of the Press Release.

 - So I’m asking you all, what do the wires need to be doing?